 The Function Of Visual Metaphors

 In writing, metaphors and similes can add a new dimension to the narrative.
-In film, they can make the characters more memorable and help advance the plot.
+They can make the characters more memorable and help advance the plot in film

 In visual art, they can create a sense of balance in a composition.
 The function of visual metaphors is to enhance the communication process by providing mental images that are easily recognizable.